 Most life insurance trusts are irrevocable.

 When you create a trust, you can name any person or organization as the beneficiary.
-Most people name their spouse, children or grandchildren.
+Most people name their spouse, children or grandchildren, and the death benefit is exempt from estate and income taxes.
 You might want to designate a secondary (or contingent) beneficiary, too, just in case the primary beneficiaries die before you do.
+That way, the life insurance trust will allow you to pass as much of your estate as possible to your heirs.

 If you’re opening an irrevocable life insurance trust, keep in mind that those beneficiaries can’t be changed, so choose them carefully.